Feelings of love, joy, and pain relief are just a few of the benefits of practicing loving kindness meditation.

 That is not nothingness, that is your heart listening and connecting to divine love.
 That communication is not with words, often words cannot give this experience full justice.

-Meditating upon the heart means to focus on love.
+Meditating upon the heart means focusing on love.
 We were created out of love, we were designed to love and we will be unfulfilled and searching for more when we deny ourselves a connection to divine love.

 In the simplest explanation, God is love and love is from God.
 God/Love encompasses all and can be a force of healing.